starknet-io/starknet.js/README.md

 ## ❤️ Special Thanks

-Special thanks to all the [contributors](https://github.com/seanjameshan/starknet.js/graphs/contributors), and especially Janek ([@janek26](https://github.com/janek26)) from [Argent](https://github.com/argentlabs) for driving the development of Starknet.js.
+Special thanks to all the [contributors](https://github.com/seanjameshan/starknet.js/graphs/contributors), especially to Janek ([@janek26](https://github.com/janek26)) from [Argent](https://github.com/argentlabs) for driving the development of Starknet.js.

 This library would not be possible without these rockstars.